 South Africa has really started to take VR and AR very seriously in the past couple of years.
 It’s mostly the big corporates because they’ve got international exposure and that helps drive the desire to understand what their international competitors are doing.

-But what we’ve seen is there’s a definite upswing in the smaller companies being interested in AI, AR and VR and one of the reasons for that, I think is because traditionally South Africa is a little bit behind in tech or in new developments but every now and then we take a very big leap forward and part of that leap is because of the abundance of mobile devices.
+But what we’ve seen is there’s a definite upswing in the smaller companies being interested in AI, AR and VR and one of the reasons for that, I think is because traditionally South Africa is a little bit behind in tech or in new developments but now and then we take a very big leap forward and part of that leap is because of the abundance of mobile devices.
 There are lots of cheap android devices and lots of people can now afford them and that’s just made developments more viable.

 You don’t have to target the high-end experiences, you can also now target solutions that are specific to a client and budget and also specific to the South African audience.
 So we think South Africa is picking up very nicely now